 Wrongful Convictions: State Policies and Public Opinion (with Kevin Mullinix and William Hicks)

-In this project, we explore the development of state policies designed to mitigate, discover, and remedy wrongful convictions across the U.S., as well as the effects of wrongful convictions on attitudes toward the justice system.
+In this project, we explore the development of state policies designed to mitigate, discover, and remedy wrongful convictions across the U.S., as well as the effects of wrongful convictions on public opinion toward the justice system.
+We are currently developing a book manuscript tentatively titled, The Politics of Innocence.

 Race and Perceptions of Police (with Kevin Mullinix and Toby Bolsen)